Introduction to the College

-Explaining what the College of Science and Engineering is, and what it does through its key functions, structures and aims.
+What is the College of Science and Engineering and what are its key functions, structures and aims?

 We deliver impact for society.

 As part of a truly global university, rooted in Scotland’s capital city, we make a significant, sustainable and socially responsible contribution to the world.

 As a centre of academic excellence we aim to:

 - provide the highest-quality research-led teaching and learning;

 - challenge the boundaries of knowledge, research and disciplines;

 - enable our graduates and staff to be exceptional individuals equipped to address global challenges;

 - promote good health, economic growth, cultural understanding and social well-being.

 Head of College